Malpractice and Spastic Quadriparesis

 Those with spastic quadriparesis typically cannot walk and may have many other developmental and learning disabilities.
 They may experience seizures, and they might have problems seeing, hearing or talking.

 My Child has Spastic Quadriparesis.
-What Can a Lawyer do?
+What Can a Birth Injury Lawyer do?

 Just like any other instance of cerebral palsy, the negligent actions of a physician, nurse or other hospital worker can cause spastic quadriparesis.
 If your child developed this serious form of cerebral palsy, a health care professional could be at fault.
 Medical professionals make careless errors at an alarming rate, and your child could be the victim of such an error.